 TLDR: Recommended as an excellent all-round bike GPS device.

-And should you wish to treat yourself to a whizzbang new bike GPS:
+And here are the links to treat yourself to a whizzbang new bike GPS:

 - Wahoo ELMENT BOLT – device only – click here for latest prices online